Click the image above to view the

 So, in my story, Sam Toomes is a plain, city tax auditor.
 He has no secret past as an FBI-operative or war-time demolitions experience in the Gulf War.
 He and his family merely live the middle-class dream, until it is devastated by the reckless act of a drug lord's son.
 When the corrupt local police do not act, Sam prepares to wreak justice.
 But he is untrained for such a task, and restrained by his civility.

 Then Sam crosses paths with a stranger in town, one with his own interest in and special talents to deal with the gangsters.

 As events hurtle toward a cataclysmic yet strangely moral conclusion, should Sam intervene, or stand by?
 Or should he help the stranger - and lose his soul?

-If you'd like to view this noirish, sequel- or cable series-spawning, violent anti-violence "revenge flick with a difference", I look forward to sending it to you.
+A noirish, sequel- or cable series-spawning, violent anti-violence "revenge flick with a difference".

 Finalist (International Screenwriting Competition 2022)

 Semi-finalist (LA Crime and Horror Film Festival 2022)